 Mother (Melinda Dillon)

 “Oh, Ralphie!”
 These are the words that you associate with Melinda Dillon when you think of her as the mop-headed, kooky mom of Ralphie and Randy.
-However, you may also recall her more serious maternal role, in which she was nominated for an Oscar—Steven Spielberg’s Close Encounters of the Third Kind.
+However, you may also recall her more serious maternal role, in which she was nominated for an Oscar — Steven Spielberg’s Close Encounters of the Third Kind.
 While Dillon started out in theater and was nominated for a Tony in her Broadway role for Who’s Afraid of Virginia Woolf?, she found steady work on the big screen.
 Besides her more memorable roles in A Christmas Story and Close Encounters, the 78-year-old actress has also appeared in Absence of Malice (for which she was nominated a second time for an Oscar), Harry and the Hendersons, The Prince of Tides, How to Make an American Quilt, and Magnolia.
 In 2005, Dillon guest starred on Law & Order: SVU, and two years later in TNT's Heartland.
 Since Heartland, she has stopped acting.
 Dillon was married and had a son with actor Richard Libertini, but the couple divorced in 1978.
-Not much else is known about her other than her acting credits since the actress keeps a tight lid on her personal life…(which should explain why we can only find this film still of her from Magnolia).

 The Old Man (Darren McGavin)